sunnyrithvik/coding-questions/README.md

 # coding-questions
-All questions related to coding in python
+Questions related to coding in python